matej-zatko/MetaFusion-Extended/README.md

 ### Benchmarking

-The performance of MetaFusion-Extended can be benchmarked using the included FusionBenchmarking toolkit.
+The performance of MetaFusion-Extended can be optionally benchmarked using the included FusionBenchmarking toolkit.
 By comparing the final output with a truth set of fusions known to be in the sample, the toolkit will mark fusion calls as either true positives (TP), false positives (FP) or false negatives (FN).
 More information about the toolkit can be found [here](https://github.com/ccmbioinfo/MetaFusion/wiki/benchmarking_toolkit).

 Run the benchmarking toolkit using the following command: